deadbok/WIFISwitch/docs/tasks.md

 To accommodate more tasks than the ones provided by the SDK, the task handler will use the ``sig`` parameters to delegate the call, to the designated handler, much like UNIX signals.
-Internally when registering a task handler, a signal value is returned.
+Internally when registering a task handler, a signal ID is returned.
-This integer is used to find the handler in a linked list of registered handlers.
+This integer is used to find the handler in a linked list of registered handlers, when signalling the task later on.

 Message queue.
 --------------